thebsdbox/gaffer/README.md

-# dockerVM
+# gaffer

-A tiny PoC to look at automating the process of taking pre-existing VMware templates, attempting to bring them to a standard that will allow the deployment of Docker (CE Currently).
+A tool to make use of the VMware APIs to automate the provisioning of virtual machines.

 ## Building
 Clone the repository and then: